patterns/patterns.github.io/iihk.md

 ---

 ## * Notes, Lessons, Monologue
 * When?
 During prototype/poc, when iterating inside controlled networks; when you want to concentrate on the functional requirements.
-The part I really like is the naming clearly identifies InsecureIgnoreHostKey as dangerous.
+The part I really like is the naming clearly identifies `InsecureIgnoreHostKey` as dangerous.
 So any code review should easily flag it when found in commits.

 * Self-signed certs?
-It can be argued whether self-signed certificates are too much risk.
-May be historical, and as time progresses it will change.
-Let's Encrypt definitely changed things for the better.
-I was able to obtain a certificate with their CA for free.
-You have to own a domain name, and be able to configure httpd to respond to the ACME requests.
-So in theory, all web servers can stop hanging on to self-signed certificates.
+It can be argued whether self-signed certs are too much risk.
+May be historical, and as time progresses it will change. *Let's Encrypt* definitely changed things for the better.
+I was able to obtain a cert with their CA for __free__.
+You need your own domain name, and be able to configure httpd to respond to the ACME requests.
+So in theory, all web servers can say goodbye to self-signed certs.

 * Why waste TLS dial for the error type?
 I know it seems wasteful.
 Consider this.
-The best flow is the standard TLS dial with all the checks in Verify.
-So making the initial TLS dial is actually our ideal, and the "recovery" flow is to accomodate (Gemini) self-signed certs.
+The best flow is the standard TLS dial with all the checks in verify.
+So making the initial TLS dial is actually our ideal, and the recovery flow is to accomodate (Gemini) self-signed certs.

----

-2022 興怡 | Always wrong, sometimes lucky
+###### 2022 興怡 | Always wrong, sometimes lucky